ahmedkenawy/Design-Patterns/README.md

 		 take care of effective communication and the assignment of responsibilities between objects.
  ***- Structural Design Patterns***

-		explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.
+		explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
  ***- Creational Design Patterns***

 		provide object creation mechanisms that increase flexibility and reuse of existing code.